-Besides model fusion, a more promising design strategy for new IQA methods is to enforce a set of desirable properties.
-First, the transformation used in the IQA model should be perceptual, mapping the input images into a space where Euclidean distances match human measurements of image quality.
-This is in the same spirit that color scientists pursue perceptually uniform color spaces.
+The analysis of our experimental results suggests several desirable properties that should be included in future IQA methods.
+First, the transformation used in the IQA model should be perceptual, mapping the input images into a space where a simple distance measure (e.g., Euclidean) matches human judgements of image quality.
+This is in the same spirit that color scientists pursue perceptually uniform color spaces, and is an underlying principle of a number of existing models (e.g., NLPD).
 Zhang et al. (2018) and Ding et al. (2020) demonstrated that a cascade of linear convolution, downsampling, and rectified nonlinearity optimized for highlevel vision tasks may be a good candidate.
-Second, the IQA model should enjoy unique optima (i.e., the underlying mapping should be injective) to guarantee that images close to optimum are visually similar to the original.
-This criterion was respected by early models (e.g., MS-SSIM), but was largely overlooked in recent IQA model development.
+Second, the IQA model should enjoy unique optima (i.e., the underlying mapping should be injective) to guarantee that images close to optimal are visually similar to the original.
+This criterion was respected by early models (e.g., MS-SSIM), but was largely overlooked in recent IOA model development.
 Third, the IQA model should be continuous and differentiable, with well-behaved gradients, to aid optimization in complex situations (e.g., training DNNs with millions of parameters).
 Last but not least, the IQA model should be computationally efficient, enabling real-time quality assessment and perceptual optimization.
+To the best of our knowledge, although many current IQA models possess subsets of these properties, no current IQA model satisfies them all.